thejoonho/lv-bomba/README.md

 ## 💐 Acknowledgements

-- *[Robert Firsov](https://www.linkedin.com/in/robert-firsov/)* (UT25 Electronics Lead) for giving me the opporunity to work on this PCB.
+- *[Robert Firsov](https://www.linkedin.com/in/robert-firsov/)* (UTFR 2025 Electronics Lead) for giving me the opporunity to work on this PCB.